The Nashville Sewer Crisis: How 867 New Residents Monthly Are Straining 50-Year-Old Infrastructure

 The Nashville metro area population stood at approximately 2.13 million residents in 2020.
 By 2024, that figure had climbed to 2.27 million — adding more people than the entire population of cities like Charleston, South Carolina or Savannah, Georgia.

-A 6.4% population increase in four years would strain any municipal infrastructure system, but the impact is particularly pronounced for underground utilities that require years of planning and construction to expand or replace.
+A 6.4% population increase in four years would strain any regional infrastructure system, but the impact is particularly pronounced for underground utilities that require years of planning and construction to expand or replace.

 Unlike above-ground infrastructure that can be quickly modified or expanded, sewer and water systems require extensive engineering, permitting, and coordination with other underground utilities.
 Replacing a single mile of water main can take months and cost $400,000 to $1 million depending on the diameter of the pipe and complexity of the installation.

-The Clean Water Nashville program, initiated under a 2009 EPA Consent Decree, was originally designed to address overflows and system deficiencies based on population projections that predated this recent growth surge.
-The faster-than-expected population increase means the system is now serving more people than some infrastructure improvement plans anticipated.
+While this regional growth is distributed across multiple counties, Davidson County — as the urban core — bears a disproportionate infrastructure burden.
+The Clean Water Nashville program, initiated under a 2009 EPA Consent Decree, was originally designed based on population projections that predated this recent growth surge.
+The faster-than-expected population increase means Davidson County’s system is now serving more people than some infrastructure improvement plans anticipated.

 An International City on an Aging Foundation